-Karen Kevra - flutist, has won attention as one of the country's outstanding flutists through her distinctive warm and extroverted performances as a soloist and chamber musician, and has been hailed as "having a musical focus and depth seen in few flutists anywhere."
+KAREN KEVRA, flutist, has won attention as one of the country's outstanding flutists through her distinctive warm and extroverted performances as a soloist and chamber musician, and has been hailed as "having a musical focus and depth seen in few flutists anywhere."
 Kevra's commitment to expanding the modern flute repertoire includes the premier recording, Works for Flute and Piano of Louis Moyse-CRI which earned a 2003 Grammy nomination and accolades from numerous American reviewers.
-"Romantic Music for Flute and Piano" her latest CD was praised by the Boston Musical Intelligencer for “sublimely satisfying flute-playing.”
-Kevra has performed throughout the U.S., Canada, and Europe including performances at Carnegie Hall, the French Embassy in Washington D.C., and on French National Television, and has shared the stage with Jaime Laredo, the Paris Piano Trio, Trio Pasquier, Borromeo String Quartet, Boston Chamber Music Society, members of the Emerson and Talich String Quartets, and Trey Anastasio of Phish.
-Kevra is the founder and Artistic Director of Capital City Concerts and directs Summer Music from Greensboro, both based in Vermont.
+Romantic Music for Flute and Piano, her latest CD was praised by the Boston Musical Intelligencer for “sublimely satisfying flute-playing”, and by flutist Sir James Galway, who wrote "There are special moments which truly touched me.
+An outstanding performance.”
+Kevra has performed throughout the U.S., Canada, and Europe including performances at Carnegie Hall, the French Embassy in Washington D.C., and on French National Television, and has shared the stage with Jaime Laredo, the Paris Piano Trio, Borromeo String Quartet, Boston Chamber Music Society, members of the Emerson and Talich String Quartets, and Trey Anastasio of Phish.
+Kevra is founder and Artistic Director of Capital City Concerts in Montpelier, Vermont.
+A sought-after teacher with award-winning students, she maintains teaching studios in Montpelier and Middlebury, Vermont.
 When she's not playing the flute, you can find her at home preparing Middle Eastern feasts, digging in the garden, and listening to her beloved Red Sox on the radio.
 Visit www.karenkevra.com